Picovoice/picovoice/README.md

 `handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at `keywordPath`.
-Upon detection of wake word it starts inferring user's intent from the follow-on voice command within the context defined by the file located at `contextPath`. `keywordPath` is the absolute path to [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
+Upon detection of wake word it starts inferring user's intent from the follow-on voice command within the context defined by the file located at `contextPath`. `keywordPath` is the absolute path to [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` extension).
-`contextPath` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file (with `.rhn` suffix). `wakeWordCallback` is invoked upon the detection of wake phrase and `inferenceCallback` is invoked upon completion of follow-on voice command inference.
+`contextPath` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file (with `.rhn` extension). `wakeWordCallback` is invoked upon the detection of wake phrase and `inferenceCallback` is invoked upon completion of follow-on voice command inference.

-When instantiated, valid sample rate can be obtained via `handle.SampleRate`.
-Expected number of audio samples per frame is `handle.FrameLength`.
-The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.
+When instantiated, the required sample rate can be obtained via `handle.SampleRate`.
+The expected number of audio samples per frame is `handle.FrameLength`.
+The Picovoice engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.

 ```csharp
 short[] GetNextAudioFrame()